ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * The management of keying material for groups in ACE {{I-D.ietf-ace-key-groupcomm}} and specifically for OSCORE groups {{I-D.ietf-ace-key-groupcomm-oscore}}.
 These include the concept of group-membership resource hosted by the Group Manager, that new members access to join the OSCORE group, while current members can access to retrieve updated keying material.

-Note that, unless otherwise indicated, the term "endpoint" is used here following its OAuth definition, aimed at denoting resources such as `/token` and `/introspect` at the AS, and /authz-info at the RS.
+Note that, unless otherwise indicated, the term "endpoint" is used here following its OAuth definition, aimed at denoting resources such as `/token` and `/introspect` at the AS, and `/authz-info` at the RS.
 This document does not use the CoAP definition of "endpoint", which is "An entity participating in the CoAP protocol".

 This document also refers to the following terminology:

-* Administrator: entity responsible to create, configure and delete OSCORE groups at a Group Manager.
+* Administrator: entity responsible to create, configure, and delete OSCORE groups at a Group Manager.

 * Group name: stable and invariant name of an OSCORE group.
 The group name MUST be unique under the same Group Manager, and MUST include only characters that are valid for a URI path segment.